leek-dn/DarkysBatch/README.md

 Check the [releases page](https://github.com/DarkSoul1800/DarkysBatch/releases) for a full history of all versions of both the Package and the Collection (excluding the Pastebin versions).

 # How do I load these mods?

+These methods below do not load this fork.

 There are a few ways to load these mods: